 When it comes to online marketing for insurance agents, data is the most important factor.
-Data can tell you a lot about how your digital marketing campaigns are performing, whether or not your website is attracting visitors and whether your advertising methods need to be reviewed.
+Data can tell you a lot about how your digital marketing campaigns are performing, whether your website is attracting visitors and or your advertising methods need to be reviewed.
 If you own or operate an insurance agency, you may be seeking ways to gain more attention on the web.
-Luckily, insurance agencies can now measure the value of their online marketing by using A/B testing.
+Luckily, insurance agencies can now measure the value of their online marketing by using A/B testing<.

 What Is A/B Testing?

 In its most basic form, A/B testing is a way for businesses to test the response to two versions of something in order to figure out which version performs best.
 In today’s highly digitized market, businesses often use A/B testing to compare two variations of an online campaign, such as an ad text, landing page or call-to-action.
 Also known as split testing, an A/B test allows business owners to ask focused questions about changes to an app or website.
 Data about the impact of these changes can then be collected, When you are able to measure the impact of changes you make, you can help ensure that any future changes result in a positive outcome.